 This would be at their actual value.
 Not the gross up – that is for personal taxes.

 For foreign dividends, I am not sure how foreign withholding taxes will be accounted for.
 I suspect that the dividend net of withholding taxes would be used.
 We do get a full or partial refund of some foreign withholding taxes depending on tax treaties that Canada has with the withholding country.
 The effect of this is likely small for most people (15% of U.S. dividends and 8-10% for most other developed countries).

 The taxable portion (50%) of capital gains from investments count.

 It is good that only the taxable portion is counted.
 That means $100K of realized capital gain would only count as $50K of passive income.
 However, there was also a nasty little nugget implanted.
 “Net capital losses from previous taxation years will be excluded“.
 Previously, if you had realized a loss in a prior year, you could carry that forward and deduct it from a future gain.
-I have not seen anywhere that that has changed in terms of how much tax you pay.
+You can still do that to reduce the tax from the capital gain itself.
 However, you cannot apply those losses to keep you under the new income threshold.